Shopify/quilt/packages/graphql-tool-utilities/README.md

 #### `compile(schema: GraphQLSchema, document: DocumentNode, options?: CompilerOptions): AST`

-Compiles the provided schema and document into an intermediary representation using https://github.com/apollographql/apollo-codegen/blob/master/src/compilation.js.
+Compiles the provided schema and document into an intermediary representation using https://github.com/apollographql/apollo-cli/blob/master/packages/apollo-codegen-core/src/compiler/legacyIR.ts.
 This intermediate representation makes it easy to navigate through operations and their fields, without having to manually traverse the document and associate fields with the schema manually.

-See the TypeScript type definition for a detailed description of the returned `AST` type (or see `LegacyCompilerContext` inside the `apollo-codegen-core` module).
+`AST` is our own improvement to the `LegacyCompilerContext` type definitions, but still fully backwards compatible with `LegacyCompilerContext`.
+See the TypeScript type definition for a detailed description of the returned `AST` type (or see [`LegacyCompilerContext`](https://github.com/apollographql/apollo-cli/blob/master/packages/apollo-codegen-core/src/compiler/legacyIR.ts) inside the [`apollo-codegen-core` module](https://github.com/apollographql/apollo-cli/tree/master/packages/apollo-codegen-core)).